 Life insurance as a financial instrument provides both living and post-life benefits.
 While you are alive, a properly designed strategy can provide you with cash payments you can use for long-term care, thereby reducing or eliminating your need to dig in to other assets.

 Additionally, an LIRP can provide you with a dependable income that is free from government-mandated age restrictions.
 As a death benefit, life insurance can complete your responsibility to loved ones in the event of your passing.
-Most importantly, a well-structured LIRP strategy can receive favorable tax treatment on both its living and death benefits.
-Generally, cash value grows tax-deferred, withdrawals of premium are tax-free, and death benefits are received tax-free.
-Come in to Raleigh Wealth Solutions to learn more about how an LIRP works and determine if it fits your particular retirement needs.
+Most importantly, a well-structured LIRP receives favorable tax treatment on both its living and death benefits.
+Any cash value grows tax-deferred, if done properly withdrawals are tax-free, and death benefits are received tax-free.
+If it sounds too good to be true, it’s because you haven’t had a consultation with Raleigh Wealth Solutions yet!

 The policy owner may access the living benefits of the insurance policy in a number of ways (the tax results assume the policy is not a modified endowment contract), including dividends in cash.
 This will be received income tax-free until the owner recovers basis.
 Thereafter, the dividend is received as ordinary income.
 Surrendering cash value of paid-up additions.
 These funds will be received income tax-free up to the policy owner’s basis.
 Further surrenders will result in ordinary income.